Your Directors have the pleasure of presenting the audited accounts of your Company forthe financial year ended 31st March

 During the year under review no employee stock options were granted to the SeniorManagement under the Employees Stock Option Scheme 2018.
 In terms of the requirementsspecified under the SEBI (Share-Based Employee Benefits) Regulations 2014 details ofthis scheme form part of the Director's Report and are available on the Company's websiteat https://www.unichemlabs.com/annual-report.php.

 Research and Development (R&D)

-Kindly refer to the write up in the section Management Discussion and Analysis.
+Kindly refer to the write-up in the Section Management

 Consolidated Financial Statements

 The annual audited consolidated financial statements together with the report of theAuditors thereon form part of this Annual Report.